Theme

 Why it is included here

-Lifehubber includes OpenAgents because it appears to be a visible public reference point for the networked-collaboration side of current agent tooling.
+Lifehubber includes OpenAgents because it gives readers a visible public example of the networked-collaboration side of current agent tooling.

 Source links